KyleKing/recipes/docs/breakfast/egg_sandwich.md

 ## Recipe

 * Toast the English Muffin (or biscuit, etc.)
-* Make the eggs in a non-stick skillet ro with the help of butter and olive oil
+* Prep eggs with butter and/or olive oil
-* Add selected optional toppings and enjoy!

 ## Notes

-* For the onions and arugula...
+* *For the onions and arugula...*
 * On medium heat cook the thinly sliced onion in olive oil for 10 min, then add the butter and salt and pepper and cook for an additional 12-15 until caramelized.
 Add arugula or spinach a handful at a time until wilted.
 Serve on the egg sandwich
 * In the same skillet, brown the canadian bacon and ham
 * Then cook the eggs